spacemeat/humon/README.md

     node = rootNode.relative("foo/0");
     // or
     node = trove.nodeByAddress("/foo/0");
+    // or
+    node = rootNode.child("foo").child(0);

+> Internally, a `hu::Trove` object just manages a pointer to a `capi::huTrove *`.
+Moves and copies are shallow, and all the member functions call C API functions on the stored pointer. `hu::Node` objects also just manage pointers.
+Since underlying Humon objects are immutable and immovable, the C++ objects can be lightweight and breezy.

-To check first, use the % operator.
+To check whether a node has a particular child node, use the % operator on the node with the desired key or index.
 This returns a bool which indicates whether the given key or index is valid.
 Note that for indices, this produces true if the given index is strictly smaller than the number of children, and is includsive of index 0.

     // has a child with key 'foo'
     bool hasFoo = rootNode % "foo";
     // has a child with index 1 (so at least two children) bool hasFoosStuff = hasFoo && rootNode / "foo" % 1;

-A few things to note: It's more efficient to store a reference to a node than to look it up successive times.
+It's more efficient to store a reference to a node than to look it up successive times.
 Above, we're essentially looking up "/foo" twice.
 Better to get the base object and store it:

     auto fooNode = rootNode / "foo";
     hasFoosStuff = rootNode / "foo" % 1;